SalishSeaCast/SalishSeaCmd/docs/breaking_changes.rst

           type: atmospheric
           namelist filename: namelist_cfg

-  Link checking can be disabled by excluding the :kbd:`check link` section, or by setting the value associated with the :kbd:`type` key to :py:obj:`None`.
+  Link checking can be disabled by excluding the ``check link`` section, or by setting the value associated with the ``type`` key to :py:obj:`None`.

   See :ref:`NEMO-3.6-Forcing` for details.

-  For NEMO-3.4 the :kbd:`forcing` section is unchanged, the hard-coded symlink names remain the same, and provision of a tracers restart file is not supported.
+  For NEMO-3.4 the ``forcing`` section is unchanged, the hard-coded symlink names remain the same, and provision of a tracers restart file is not supported.

-* For NEMO-3.6 the :kbd:`namelists` section of the run description YAML file is now a dict of lists.
+* For NEMO-3.6 the ``namelists`` section of the run description YAML file is now a dict of lists.
   The dict keys are the names of the :file:`namelist*_cfg` files to create and the element(s) of the list under each key are the namelist section files to be concatenated to create the file named by the key.
   For example:

   .. code-block:: yaml